How to Stay Emotionally Healthy through Divorce

 Thinking about the reasons why you’re getting a divorce might be the hardest part of the process.
 But it’s important to know why you’re splitting up, not only to quote one of the grounds for divorce in your application, but also so you can process the divorce emotionally.

 It’s important not to play the blame game here.
-If one of you had an affair, or you’ve simply grown apart, it’s likely because you have changed from the people you were when you first met.
+If one of you had an affair, or you’ve simply grown apart, it’s important to understand why - have either of you changed?
+Are you looking for different things in a marriage?

 Seek to understand before you seek to be understood.
 Try and put things into perspective so you can see why you and your partner made the decisions you did to get to the point of divorce.